Walk Abergwyngregyn to Rowen, a walk with history.

 6. Continue along a good track.
 This track can be exposed to very strong winds.

 8. Continue to a new traditionally-made metal gate.
 This is a good spot for a picnic lunch.
-You are now in Bwlch y Ddeufaen (Pass of the two stones), The stones are directly ahead.
-Tal y Fan 2001ft is on your left, and Drum is on your right.
+You are now in Bwlch y Ddeufaen (Pass of the two stones).
+The stones are directly ahead.
+Tal y Fan mountain 2001ft is on your left, and Drum is on your right.
 (The direct route up Drum starts here, going alongside the wall).

 9. Walk past the two stones and onwards over a stile to the small car park.